jyek/finance-ai-analyst/README.md

-# [WIP] AI Finance Analyst
+# [WIP] AI FP&A Analyst

-An AI finance analyst that runs in your terminal and works in Google Sheets and Docs alongside you.
+An open-source AI FP&A analyst that runs in your terminal and works with your file system and Google Sheets.
+It automates financial analysis, builds charts, and writes commentary directly into your docs without requiring new software, logins, or rigid dashboards.

+Designed to be lightweight, flexible, and composable, this agent fits into the tools you already use.
+No black-box SaaS, no vendor lock-in, just AI that works where finance work happens.

 ## Features

-- Find and download annual reports, earnings releases, presentations from a company's websites
+- ✔️ Find and download annual reports, earnings releases, presentations from a company websites
-- Pull public company financial data from Yahoo Finance into Google Sheets
+- ✔️ Pull public company financial data from Yahoo Finance into Google Sheets
-- Read sheets and docs from your Google Drive
+- ✔️ Read sheets from your Google Drive
-- Analyze income statements and provide create commentary and charts in a report
+- ✔️ Analyze income statements and provide create commentary and charts in a report
+- 🚧 Customised dashboards
+- 🚧 Pull financials from your ERP or data warehouse
-- Conduct benchmarking analysis
+- 🚧 Conduct benchmarking analysis

 ## Installation